Master Terms of Service

 5.3.

 Model improvements.
-Notwithstanding Section 4.5, Corti retains all right, title, and interest in and to any improvements, modifications, or enhancements to its Platform, models, algorithms, or systems (“Model Improvements”), including those resulting from the processing of Usage Data in the ordinary course of providing the Corti Services, provided that such Model Improvements do not incorporate, disclose, or make identifiable any Customer Data or Customer Confidential Information.
+Notwithstanding Section 4.5, Corti retains all right, title, and interest in and to any improvements, modifications, or enhancements to its Platform, models, algorithms, or systems (“Model Improvements”), including those resulting from the processing of Usage Data in the ordinary course of providing the Corti Services, provided that such Model Improvements do not incorporate, disclose, or make identifiable any Customer Data or Customer Confidential Information and are not derived from Customer Data except where Customer has expressly opted in under the Model Training and Improvement Addendum.

 5.4.